15 Largest Employers in The UK in 2024

 It is based in Chertsey, England.

-Listed on the London Stock Exchange, the company is a Fortune Global 500 company and has a market cap of over $38 billion.
+Listed on the London Stock Exchange, it is a Fortune Global 500 company with a market cap of over $38 billion.

 Tesco PLC